makersacademy/bowling-challenge/README.md

 ## Tools:

 Testing: Jasmine<br>
-Application Code: Javascript, JQuery, HTML and CSS<br>
+Application Code: Javascript, JQuery, HTML & CSS<br>
 Other: PHP

 ## How To Run:

-You can follow the Heroku link at the top of the README for a live version of this app, or type open src/home.html at the application's root folder.
+You can follow the Heroku link at the top of the README for a live version of this app, or type open home.html at the application's root folder.
 You can run the tests locally by typing open SpecRunner.html in the application's root folder.

 Tests: